sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 If we would ommit the branch directive we would deploy the master branch.

-Check up you application at [secondhand:8083](http://syc.dyndns.org:8083).
+Check up your application at [secondhand:8083](http://syc.dyndns.org:8083).

 <--- TODO processed to here.
 Next is deploying to the staging server